Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Theoretical Formalism

 Before proceeding further, let us examine how cosmological models with dynamical dark energy affect the growth of density perturbations and the halo mass function.
-We only vary the parameters governing the \textit{total} dark energy sector, while keeping all other cosmological parameters such as $H_0$, $\Omega_m$ fixed to their \textbf{Planck 2018} best-fit values, as specified at the end of \secn{sec:intro}.
+We only vary the parameters governing the \textit{total} dark energy sector $(w_0, w_a, \Omega_{\Lambda})$, while keeping all other cosmological parameters such as $H_0$, $\Omega_m$, $\Omega_b$, $\Omega_{\rm DE}$, $\sigma_8$, $n_s$ fixed to their \textbf{Planck 2018} best-fit values, as specified at the end of \secn{sec:intro}.
 For illustration, we select a class of cosmological models, where the evolving CPL component is in the phantom regime at present having $w_\phi < -1 $ (i.e., $w_0 < -1$) but is free to either remain in the phantom regime with $w_\phi < -1 $ (i.e., $w_0 + w_a < -1$) or transition to the non-phantom regime with $w_\phi > -1 $ (i.e., $w_0 + w_a> -1$) at higher redshifts depending on how quickly $w_\phi$ changes with time (i.e., the sign and value of $w_a$).
 We show the redshift evolution of the linear growth factor $D(z)$ and the Hubble expansion rate $H(z)$ for such models in the different panels of \fig{fig:Dz_and_Hz_evolution}.
-It follows from \eqn{eq:linear_growth} that a faster expansion rate compared to the $\Lambda$CDM model suppresses the growth of matter perturbations due to increased Hubble friction.
-When normalized to produce the same amplitude of perturbations today, this leads to larger growth factors at earlier epochs, as shown in the left panel of \fig{fig:Dz_and_Hz_evolution}.
-By similar arguments, models that exhibit an expansion rate slower than the $\Lambda$CDM yield smaller growth factors.
-The inclusion of a negative cosmological constant only aggravates the impact on the growth factor at high redshifts since a more negative $\Lambda$ (i.e., a larger value of $|\Omega_\Lambda|$) demands a correspondingly larger positive energy density contribution from the CPL component ($\Omega_\phi$) to satisfy observational constraints on late-time acceleration—namely, that $\Omega_\Lambda + \Omega_\phi \simeq 0.68$ (see \eqn{eq:omegade}).
+In general, for fixed values of $\Omega_{\rm DE}$ and $H_0$, the expansion rate $H(z)$ in these models deviates from that of $\Lambda$CDM due to the evolution of the dark energy density with redshift.
+At high redshift ($z \gg 1$), for models with $\Omega_\Lambda = 0$ (shown by the dashed curves in the bottom panel of \fig{fig:Dz_and_Hz_evolution}), the expansion rate exceeds that of $\Lambda$CDM once the evolving energy density of the field $\phi$ becomes larger than that of a cosmological constant.
+This condition can be quantified by the ratio $R(z) \equiv \rho_\phi/\rho_\Lambda \simeq (1+z)^{3(1+w_0+w_a)}\,e^{-3w_a}$, such that $H(z) > H_{\Lambda\mathrm{CDM}}(z)$ when $R(z) > 1$.
+It follows from \eqn{eq:linear_growth} that a faster expansion rate (compared to the $\Lambda$CDM model) suppresses the growth of matter perturbations due to increased Hubble friction.
+When normalized to produce the same amplitude today, these fluctuations must grow more rapidly at early times to reach this value by $z=0$, resulting in larger growth factors at higher redshifts, as shown in the top panel of \fig{fig:Dz_and_Hz_evolution}.
+By similar arguments, models that exhibit an expansion rate slower than $\Lambda$CDM yield smaller growth factors.
+The inclusion of a negative cosmological constant only aggravates the impact on the growth factor at high redshifts since a more negative $\Lambda$ (i.e., a larger value of $|\Omega_\Lambda|$) demands a correspondingly larger positive energy density contribution from the scalar field component ($\Omega_\phi$) to satisfy observational constraints on late-time acceleration—namely, that $\Omega_\Lambda + \Omega_\phi \simeq 0.68$ (see \eqn{eq:omegade}).